ADD CONDITION

 Additional Clinical Information

-The product is administered topically, with a recommended application frequency of 3 to 4 times daily for adults and children aged 2 years and older.
+The medication is administered topically, with a recommended application frequency of 3 to 4 times daily for adults and children aged 2 years and older.
 For children under 2 years of age, consultation with a doctor is advised prior to use.
+There is no additional information available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experience.

 Drug Information (PDF)